 HEAVY OPPOSITION TO THE SHARK FIN TRADE

-Supporters of a shark fin ban include 13 U.S. states, 3 territories, 45 airlines, 21 shipping companies, 11 major corporations and almost 700 U.S. businesses and organizations.
+Supporters of a shark fin ban include 13 U.S. states, 3 territories, 47 airlines, 22 shipping companies, 15 major corporations and almost 700 U.S. businesses and organizations.
 According to a 2016 national poll, 8 in 10 Americans support a national ban on the buying and selling of shark fins.
 Additionally, more than 150 scientists, 150 chefs, 140 fishermen and 85 surfers and surf businesses have sent letters to Congress urging the passage of a national shark fin ban.
-In 2019, Congress introduced the Shark Fin Sales Elimination Act (H.R.737, S.877), which would largely ban the trade of shark fins in the United States.
-The House bill passed on November 20, 2019 and was cosponsored by 287 representatives at the time of its passage on the House floor--the most cosponsored bipartisan ocean conservation bill in the 116th Congress.
+In 2021, Congress reintroduced the bipartisan Shark Fin Sales Elimination Act (H.R.
+2811/S. 1106), which would largely ban the trade of shark fins in the United States.
+Identical legislation passed the House in 2019 and was cosponsored by 287 representatives at the time of its passage on the House floor--the most cosponsored bipartisan ocean conservation bill in the 116th Congress.
 This bill is needed now more than ever as new research confirms oceanic shark and ray populations have plummeted due to overfishing.
-Oceana now urges Congress to pass S. 877, the Shark Fin Sales Elimination Act and protect the ocean ecosystems, and tourism jobs and businesses that depend on healthy shark populations.
+Oceana now urges the 117th Congress to pass H.R.
+2811/S. 1106, the Shark Fin Sales Elimination Act, to protect the ocean ecosystems and tourism jobs and businesses that depend on healthy shark populations.